Little Russia: Historical usage

-Up to the very end of the 19th century, Little Russia was the prevailing term for much of the modern territory of Ukraine controlled by the Russian Empire, as well as for its people and their language.
+Up to the very end of the 19th century, Little Russia was the prevailing term for much of the modern territory of Ukraine that was part of the Russian Empire, as well as for its people and their language.
 This can be seen from its usage in numerous scholarly, literary and artistic works.
 Ukrainophile historians Mykhaylo Maksymovych, Mykola Kostomarov, Dmytro Bahaliy, and Volodymyr Antonovych acknowledged the fact that during the Russo-Polish wars, Ukraine had only a geographical meaning, referring to the borderlands of both states, but Little Russia was the ethnonym of Little (Southern) Russian people.
-In his prominent work Two Russian nationalities, Kostomarov uses Southern Russia and Little Russia interchangeably.
+In his work Two Russian Nationalities, Kostomarov uses Southern Rus and Little Russia interchangeably.
 Mykhailo Drahomanov titled his first fundamental historic work Little Russia in Its literature (1867–1870).
-Different prominent artists (e.g., Mykola Pymonenko, Kostyantyn Trutovsky, Nikolay Aleksandrovich Sergeyev, photographer Sergey Prokudin-Gorsky, etc.), many of whom were native to the territory of modern-day Ukraine, used Little Russia in the titles of their paintings of Ukrainian landscapes.

-The term Little Russian language was used by the state authorities in the first Russian Empire Census, conducted in 1897.

-From Little Russia to Ukraine

-The term Little Russia, which traces its origin to medieval times, was once widely used as the name for the geographic territory.
-The first appearance of the name Ukraine (Ukraina) was in 12th-century chronicles; it was used sporadically from the mid-17th century until it was reintroduced in the 19th century by several writers making a conscious effort to awaken Ukrainian national awareness.
-But it was not until the 20th century when the modern term Ukraine started to prevail, while Little Russia gradually fell out of use.